Home » Dessert » Old Fashioned Candy Cane Fudge

 A bowl of cake batter with crushed candy canes and a hint of candy cane fudge sits invitingly on a marble countertop, accompanied by a whisk.

-Remove half of the mixture to a bowl and add red food coloring, stirring until combined.
+Step 2: Stir in the peppermint extract and crushed mints, then transfer half of the mixture to a separate bowl and mix in the red food coloring until evenly combined.

 Foil-lined baking dish filled with an unbaked cheesecake mixture swirled with red batter, evoking the festive allure of candy cane fudge.